seikom77/getting-and-cleaning-data-course-project/codebook.md

   1. SITTING
   1. STANDING
   1. LAYING

-・a 79 feature vector with time and frequency domains and signal variables (numeric)
+-a 79 feature vector with time and frequency domains and signal variables (numeric)

+Following table relates the names used as prefix for the variables which present in tidy data. ".XYZ" denotes three variables, one for each axis.

 |Name|Time domain|Frequency domain|
 |:-----------|------------:|:------------:|